TencentAILabHealthcare/NeuronRepresentation/README.md

 For TreeMoCo, run:

     python3 train_contrastive_all.py [OPTIONS]

+To see all options, run:

+    python3 train_contrastive_all.py --help

 Please refer to the code for the detailed settings of `[OPTIONS]`.
 For example, specifying the training datasets, turning the augmentations on/off, and modifying hyper-parameters.